Inspired by Nature,

 RATIONAL DRUG DESIGN

-The OPPs’ novel bridged macrobicyclic ring system preorganizes the molecule for optimal binding within the ribosome PTC, resulting in highly efficacious compounds with excellent drug-like properties.
+The novel bridged macrobicyclic ring system of OPPs ensures optimal binding within the ribosome’s Peptidyl Transferase Center (PTC), resulting in potent antibacterial activity and excellent drug-like properties.

 ON-TARGET, ANTIBACTERIAL ACTIVITY

-OPPs demonstrate up to 300-fold greater binding affinity and potency compared to traditional ribosome-targeting antibiotics like clindamycin, resulting in broad spectrum antibacterial activity.
+OPPs exhibit up to 300-fold greater binding affinity and potency compared to traditional ribosome-targeting antibiotics like clindamycin.
+This enhanced target engagement results in effective antibacterial activity against a broad range of clinically important bacterial pathogens.

 Broad-Spectrum in vivo Activity